cartwrightian/cfnassist/README.md

 3. Create a policy meaning that SNS can publish the notifications to the queue. (and again, only if requied)
 4. Finally it will subscribe the Queue to the SNS notifications.

+If you try to update/delete a stack using the SNS option when the stack was not originally created with the flag set this will fail.
+As the cloud formation API now allows a stack to have the sns topic updated this restriction should soon be removed.